Why Building Muscle Is More Important Than Cardio After 50

 Let’s break down what that really means:

-Blood Sugar Regulation: Muscle helps your body clear sugar from your bloodstream and use it for energy.
-When you have more muscle, your body becomes more efficient at controlling blood sugar.
-This lowers your risk for insulin resistance and type 2 diabetes.
+Muscle helps clear sugar from your bloodstream.
+When you have more muscle, your body becomes more efficient at managing blood sugar levels.
+This can lower your risk for insulin resistance and type 2 diabetes.

-Metabolism and Weight Maintenance: Muscle burns more calories at rest than fat.
-The more lean mass you have, the higher your resting metabolic rate (yes, even when you sleep!).
-That makes it easier to maintain a healthy weight without extreme diets or hours of cardio.
+Muscle burns more calories at rest compared to fat.
+More lean mass means a higher resting metabolic rate, even while you sleep!
+This makes it easier to maintain a healthy weight without extreme diets or hours of cardio.

-Bone Strength: Resistance training sends signals to your bones to stay strong.
-The more you challenge your muscles, the more your bones respond.
-This helps reduce your risk of osteoporosis and fractures, especially in your hips and spine.
+Resistance training sends signals to your bones to stay strong.
+Challenging your muscles can help reduce your risk of osteoporosis and fractures, particularly in your hips and spine.

-Inflammation Control: When you move and use your muscles, they release anti-inflammatory molecules called myokines.
-These help regulate your immune system and calm down chronic inflammation, a major player in many age-related diseases like arthritis, heart disease, and even Alzheimer’s.
+When you move and use your muscles, they release anti-inflammatory molecules called myokines.
+These help to regulate your immune system and reduce chronic inflammation, which plays a major role in age-related diseases like arthritis, heart disease, and even Alzheimer's.

-Heart Health: Muscle isn’t just for physical strength but also for heart health, it’s protective.
-Research shows that people with more muscle mass tend to have better cardiovascular outcomes.
-Strength training can actually be safer than aerobic training for older adults with heart conditions, especially when done at low to moderate intensity.
+Muscle offers more than physical strength—it's protective for your heart health too.
+Research shows that those with more muscle mass tend to enjoy better cardiovascular outcomes.
+Strength training can be safer than aerobic training for older adults with heart conditions, especially when done at low to moderate intensity.

-Recovery and Resilience: Evidence supports that muscle acts like a health reserve.
-If you get sick, injured, or go through surgery, your body will rely on stored muscle protein to heal and recover.
-People with more muscle bounce back faster and are less likely to experience complications.
+Muscle acts like a health reserve.
+When you get sick or injured, your body relies on stored muscle protein to heal and recover.
+Those with more muscle typically bounce back faster and are less likely to experience complications.

-Muscle is one of the few things you can build that pays off in almost every system of the body.
-And yet... many of my patients over 50 have never been told this.
-They’re often told to "stay active" or "go for walks", which is great, but not enough to build or maintain muscle as we age.
+Muscle is one of the few things you can actively build that pays off in almost every body system.
+Yet, many of my patients over 50 have never been told this.
+They often hear to "stay active" or "go for walks," which are great suggestions, but not enough to build or maintain muscle as we age.

 Yes, You’re Losing Muscle, But You Can Do Something About It

-Starting in our 40s, we begin to lose muscle, up to 1 to 2% per year, and even faster after 60.
-This process is called sarcopenia, and it’s one of the biggest contributors to frailty, falls, and mobility loss.
-In fact, between ages 50 and 70, you can lose up to 30% of your muscle mass, or about 4 to 6 pounds per decade, if you're not actively working to maintain it.
+Starting in our 40s, we begin to lose muscle at a rate of 1 to 2% per year, increasing after age 60.
+This process is called sarcopenia and is a leading contributor to frailty, falls, and mobility loss.
+In fact, between ages 50 and 70, you can lose up to 30% of your muscle mass—approximately 4 to 6 pounds per decade—if you don't actively work to maintain it.

-The good news is......
-It’s never too late to start.
-Even people in their 70s, 80s, and 90s can rebuild muscle and bone strength with the right plan.
+The good news is, it’s never too late to start.
+People in their 70s, 80s, and even 90s can rebuild muscle and bone strength with the right plan.
 I’ve seen it firsthand.

 Strength Training for Life

-You don’t need to join a gym or dedicate hours to training.
-Research shows the following is what give the best results and long term gains:
+You don’t need to join a gym or spend hours training.
+Research shows the following methods yield the best results for long-term gains:

-A focus on functional movement patterns (push, pull, squat, hinge)
+A focus on functional movement patterns (push, pull, squat, and hinge)

 Enough challenge to stimulate your muscles (those “hard reps” count)

-Consistency, just 2 to 3 times per week for most people
+Consistency, training just 2 to 3 times per week for most people

 I’m not talking about the no-pain-no-gain mentality.
-This is joint-smart, strength-based rehab that builds you up and makes you more capable over time.
-So you can keep doing the things you love, from golfing to gardening to carrying grandkids, without limitations or fear of injury.
+This is smart, strength-based rehabilitation that gradually builds you up.
+The goal is to remain capable of doing things you love, from golfing to gardening or carrying grandkids, without limitations or fear of injury.

 Think of Muscle as Your Retirement Savings